camertron/active_nutrition/README.md

 Each `Food` object offers these methods

 1.  `#nutrition_facts`: Returns an array of `NutritionFact` objects for each kind of nutrient associated with this food.
 Examples include the amount of protein, fat, and sodium.
-Each `NutritionFact` object knows its unit (eg. miligrams, grams, etc) and amount per 1 gram of the food:
+Each `NutritionFact` object knows its unit (eg. miligrams, grams, etc) and amount per 1 gram of the food.
 2.  `#weights`: Returns an array of common unit weights for this food (eg. cups, tablespoons, etc) and their gram equivalents.
 3.  `#food_group`: Returns an object that specifies the name and code of the food's food group (eg. Breads, Vegetables, etc).